| What is heart disease? Heart disease is a term used to refer to diseases of the heart and blood

 sudden and intense, like a "movie" heart attack, where a person clutches his

+or her chest and falls over.
 The truth is that many heart attacks start slowly, as a mild pain or

 discomfort.
 If you feel such a symptom, you may not be sure what's wrong.